Networking and Education Series

 People impacted by cancer do better and feel better with psychosocial support.
 As a professional in the field, you want the best outcome for those in your care.
 Research shows an increased survival rate and better quality of life for people impacted by cancer who receive psychosocial support.
 Join us to exchange thoughts, connect with other professionals and learn about psychosocial topics from the experts at Wellness House.

-SECOND FRIDAYS AT WELLNESS HOUSE
+SECOND FRIDAYS ONLINE

-Scroll down to sign up for one or multiple days.
+Dates and topics are below; scroll down to register for one or multiple days.

 8:45 – 9:00 a.m.
 Check-in and Networking

 Register here for Professional Perk.

 Download flyer >